 - After initiating your application with the lender, a pre-printed promissory note will be provided to you by the lender.
 Sign and return the promissory note to the lender.
 Some lenders may allow you to sign your promissory note electronically via your lender's website.
 A signed promissory note is required prior to disbursement of loan funds.

-- Once approved, your lender will forward your application to the Financial Aid office at AU.
+- Once approved, your lender will forward your application to the Office of Financial Aid at AU.
 We will certify the loan to verify your enrollment and eligibility and return the data to your lender.
 The maximum loan amount we can certify is the lesser of: the total COA not covered by other financial aid; the maximum amount allowed by your lender; or the amount you requested.

 - As loan processing depends on operations inside and outside of AU, please allow 6-8 weeks processing time.
 Please contact your lender with any status inquiries.